cjmartin/launchcalendar.org/_posts/2025-05-14-chang-zheng-2d-unknown.md

 videos: []
 images: []
 ---
-A Chang Zheng 2D is scheduled to launch from Jiuquan's SLS-2 site on May 14, 2025, at 04:10 UTC.
-The payload is not disclosed but is likely an observation or reconnaissance satellite, headed for Sun-synchronous orbit.
+A Chang Zheng 2D is scheduled to launch from Jiuquan Satellite Launch Center on May 14, 2025 at 04:10 UTC.
+The payload is not disclosed but is likely destined for Sun-synchronous orbit, typical for Earth observation or reconnaissance missions.
 This is the fourth CZ-2D flight of the year.